aa-fiu-classes/cnt-4713-web/project-1.md

 1. (10 pts, 1 public and 1 private test) Server can properly receive 10 small files (sent without delays) in `1.file`, `2.file`, ... `10.file`
    * a single client connects sequentially
    * 10 clients connect simultaneously (our test will ensure proper ordering of connections)
-1. (5 pts, public test) Client handles abort connection attempt after 10 seconds.
+1. (5 pts, public test) Client aborts connection attempt after 10 seconds.
 1. (5 pts, private test) Client aborts connection when server gets disconnected (server app or network connection is down)
-1. (5 pts, private test) Server aborts connection (a file should be created, containing only `ERROR` string) when doesn't receive data from client for more than 10 seconds
+1. (5 pts, private test) Server aborts connection (a file should be created, containing only `ERROR` string) when it does not receive data from client for more than 10 seconds.
-1. (5 pts, private test) Client able to successfully send and server properly receive and save large file over lossy and large delay network (we will use `tc` based emulation).
+1. (5 pts, private test) Client is able to successfully send and server properly receive and save large file over lossy and large delay network (we will use `tc` based emulation).

 ### Grading Hint